aws-samples/serverless-patterns/apigw-lambda-bedrock-js-sam/README.md

 # Amazon API Gateway to AWS Lambda to Amazon Bedrock using AWS SDK for JS and SAM

 This sample project deploys an Amazon API Gateway REST API with an AWS Lambda integration.
-The Lambda function is written in Python, calls the Amazon Bedrock API for Anthropic Claude-v2 model and returns a response containing the generated content.
+The Lambda function is written in TypeScript, calls the Amazon Bedrock API for Anthropic Claude-v2 model and returns a response containing the generated content.

 Learn more about this pattern at Serverless Land Patterns: serverlessland.com/patterns/apigw-lambda-bedrock